 Religion: The official religion of the United Arab Emirates is Islam; however, other faiths are tolerated and freedom to worship privately is given.
 Churches are common in some Emirates; in Dubai you will even find a Hindu Temple.

-Kingdom of Saudi Arabia, on the south by the Sultanate of Oman and the Kingdom of Saudi Arabia and on the east by the Gulf of Oman.
+by the Kingdom of Saudi Arabia, on the south by the Sultanate of Oman and the Kingdom of Saudi Arabia and on the east by the Gulf of Oman.
 The strategic geographical location of UAE in the east of the Arab world is very important for the security

-and stability

-of this vital part of the Arab world.
+and stability of this vital part of the Arab world.
 The United Arab Emirates is composed of seven Emirates: Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Qaiwain and Ras.
-Up until the early 1950s there were only a handful of schools in the various emirates (later become
+Up until the early 1950s there were only a handful of schools in the various emirates

-the United Arab Emirates).
+(later become the United Arab Emirates).
 These schools were established by local merchants and taught basic reading, writing and Islamic studies.
-The first school to offer an expanded curriculum was established in the Emirate of Sharjah in 1953 by the British Government.
+The first school to offer an expanded curriculum was established in the Emirate of Sharjah in 1953 by

+the British Government.
 In the early 1960s, after Abu Dhabi began to earn oil revenues, more schools were established in Abu Dhabi and other neighboring Emirates.
-After the establishment of the UAE in 1971, there was a large expansion in the country's public education system.
+After the establishment of the UAE in 1971, there was a large expansion in the country's

-awareness that the constant updating of policy and continual investment in infrastructure is required to ensure that graduates are properly equipped to enter the workforce and assist in the country's development.
-To this end, the Ministry of Education
+is a real awareness that the constant updating of policy and continual investment in infrastructure is required to ensure that graduates are properly equipped to enter the workforce and assist in the country's development.
+To this end, the Ministry